 Hold It in Place

-Once you've laid the cloth, you'll probably cover it with mulch, gravel or pavers.
+Once you install weed barrier cloth, you'll probably cover it with mulch, gravel or pavers.
 The material that goes over your weed barrier fabric helps hold it in place, but it can shift over time.
 As the fabric shifts, it may leaves gaps that allow weeds to grow through the covering.
 Use landscape pins, also called landscape staples, to hold the fabric in place before you cover the area.
 If you're installing a landscape edging, the pins that hold the edging in place can also hold the landscape fabric in place.

 Planting With Fabric

-If you use landscape fabric in planting beds, you'll need to cut holes for the plants.
+If you install weed barrier cloth in planting beds, you'll need to cut holes or slits for the plants.
 For an existing planting bed, cut the pieces of landscape fabric to fit around the plants.
 Overlap all of the pieces to keep the weeds from growing.
 If you're preparing a new bed, lay the landscape fabric first.
-When you plant, cut a hole just large enough so you can plant.
+When you plant, cut a hole or slit that's just large enough so you can plant to minimize opportunities for weeds to grow.

 Shelley Frost combines her love of DIY and writing in her freelance career.
 She has first-hand experience with tiling, painting, refinishing hardwood floors, installing lighting, roofing and many other home improvement projects.
 She keeps her DIY skills fresh with regular projects around the house and extensive writing work on the topic.